Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 8. Distance from the ballpark
 9. Did the account renew at the end of the season

 This process is a little involved (see figure \@ref(fig:datacreationprocess)).
-We'll walk through it step by step.
+Let's walk through it step by step.

 <div class="figure">
 <img src="images/ch2_data_creation_process.png" alt="Data creation process" width="100%" />